austin0209/am-sprite-labeler/README.md

 # am-sprite-labeler
-A game development utility for labeling and loading in sprite sheets with ununiform sprite dimensions.
+A game development utility using the LibGDX framework for labeling and loading in sprite sheets with ununiform sprite dimensions.
 This application spits out a CSV that your program can read to load in sprites.

 To use it, select each sprite with a rectangle and give it a name.
-The csv will have info pertaining to the sprite's name, location, and dimensions.
+Use the function keys to save/read files.

+## Output:
+Each entry of the CSV will be formatted as follows:
+>`x,y,width,height,name`

+The x and y are positions of the srite relative to the top left.
+The width and height are specified by each selection rectangle.
+The name is the name given to the sprite by the user.

+This output can be parsed by your code to determine where each sprite is in a sprite sheet.

-# Controls:
+## Controls:
 ws - zoom in/out

 arrow keys - move camera